godaddy/eslint-plugin-i18n-json/README.md

         return translations;
       };
       ```
+  - `ignoreKeys`: Array<String> (Optional).
+    - Array of key paths which should be ignored when comparing files for identical keys.
+Ignoring a key path will **exclude it from comparison across all files**.
+    - Key paths are object property paths accepted by `lodash.get`.
+E.g, `headerMessage`,`login.form.submit`, `search.placeholder`.
+Escapes `.` already existing in key names.
+    - This can potentially help with i18n workflow where new translations are typically added to a single file first.
+E.g, en-US first then the rest.
+   - Letting this list go stale is not recommended.

   Output from the slightly advanced [identical keys](/examples/multiple-keys-per-locale) example where some keys from the reference translation file (`en-US`) were not found during comparison.